What is floodplain harvesting?

 - Secondary measurement device: A secondary measurement device can be used to measure take in the event of failure of your primary measurement device.
 The most common form of secondary device is a gauge board.
 Please see the summary sheet on secondary measurement devices.

-- Storage Curve: The storage curve is used to ascertain the volume of water in your storage at any given time.
+Only a surveyor can certify survey benchmarks.
+You can use existing survey benchmarks if a surveyor validates them, and they meet the department’s Survey Benchmark Standard and Guideline. - Storage curve: The storage curve is used to ascertain the volume of water in your storage at any given time.
 The change in volume of water in the storage between the start and end time of a floodplain harvesting event gives the total water taken during the event.
 Every storage licensed for the purpose of floodplain harvesting has a unique curve attached to it.
 Your default storage curve was created by NSW DCCEEW, customers are able to update their curve by engaging a registered surveyor.

 Licensing